Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptFloatInfToStringInf() Option
 ```

-Specifying two strings as replacement for +/-Inf.
-If the given string is empty, replace in following priority:
+Specify two strings as replacements for +/-Inf.
+If the given string is empty, replace with the following priority:

-- As for +Inf, if given string is empty, then replace as `"+Inf"`
+- For +Inf, if the given string is empty, then replace with `"+Inf"`
-- As for -Inf, if given string is empty, first find the +Inf configuration.
+- For -Inf, if the given string is empty, first find the +Inf configuration.
 If present, remove the `+` prefix and add a `-`.
-- If configuration of both +/-Inf are empty, -Inf will be replaced with `"-Inf"`
+- If the configuration for both +/-Inf is empty, -Inf will be replaced with `"-Inf"`

 `OptFloatInfToStringInf()` is equivalent to `OptFloatInfToString("+Inf", "-Inf")`

-## Escaping Un-essential Characters
+## Escaping Non-essential Characters

-In JSON standard, there are several characters need to be escaped:
+In the JSON standard, there are several characters that need to be escaped:

 1. Some important formatting or reserved characters
-2. Unicodes greater than 127
+2. Unicode characters greater than 127

-However, not all JSON encoder follows the full escaping rules.
-This sections tells how to specify special escaping rules.
+However, not all JSON encoders follow the full escaping rules.
+This section tells you how to specify special escaping rules.

 ### SetEscapeHTML Options

-According to JSON standard, `&`, `<` and `>` should be escaped to `\u00XX`.
-However it is safe not escaping these three characters in practical.
+According to the JSON standard, `&`, `<` and `>` should be escaped to `\u00XX`.
+However, it is safe not to escape these three characters in practice.
 By default, jsonvalue will escape them all.
-However, you can disable the escaping to these characters by using option:
+However, you can disable the escaping of these characters by using this option:

 ```go
 func OptEscapeHTML(on bool) Option
 ```

-Passing `true` to enable the escaping while `false` not escaping them.
+Pass `true` to enable the escaping while `false` disables escaping them.

-This options is quite like [`SetEscapeHTML`](https://pkg.go.dev/encoding/json#Encoder.SetEscapeHTML) method In `encoding/json`.
+This option is quite like the [`SetEscapeHTML`](https://pkg.go.dev/encoding/json#Encoder.SetEscapeHTML) method in `encoding/json`.

 ### The Slash `/`

-According to JSON standard, slash `/` should be escaped.
-But actually it is OK to not escaping it.
+According to the JSON standard, slash `/` should be escaped.
+But actually it is OK not to escape it.
 By default, jsonvalue escapes the slash, but you can use this switch option:

 ```go
 func OptEscapeSlash(on bool) Option
 ```

-Passing `false` to not escape slash.
+Pass `false` to not escape slash.
 By default, it is `true`.

 ### Escaping Unicode Greater than 0x7F